MichelleGri/la-boulangerie/README.md

 ![Colour scheme](README-files/contrast-checker3.JPG)

 ### Typography

 Three fonts were imported from [Google Fonts](https://fonts.google.com/) into the style.css file.
 These include 'Shadows Into Light', 'Poppins', and 'Manrope'.

-Shadows Into Light – this font was used for the bakery Logo only.
+[Shadows Into Light](https://fonts.google.com/specimen/Shadows+Into+Light?query=shadows+in) – this font was used for the bakery Logo only.
 This font aims to add style and distinctiveness to the bakery logo.

 ![Font](README-files/shadows-into-light.JPG)

-Poppins – this font has been used for all headings on the website.
+[Poppins](https://fonts.google.com/specimen/Poppins?query=poppins) – this font has been used for all headings on the website.

 ![Font](README-files/poppins.JPG)

-Manrope – this font has been used for all other text on the website.
+[Manrope](https://fonts.google.com/specimen/Manrope?query=manrope) – this font has been used for all other text on the website.

 ![Font](README-files/manrope.jpg)

-Manrope and Poppins were chosen for headings and other text as they compliment each other and are easily readable.
+* Manrope and Poppins were chosen for headings and other text as they compliment each other and are easily readable.

-Letter spacing has been included to almost all text to increase readability of the text.
+* Letter spacing has been included to almost all text to increase readability of the text.

-All fonts have been set to default to sans-serif in case they are unable to load or be applied to the text.
+* All fonts have been set to default to sans-serif in case they are unable to load or be applied to the text.

-A variety of font sizes have been used throughout the website to ensure text is in proportion to other elements on the page, such as images.
+* A variety of font sizes have been used throughout the website to ensure text is in proportion to other elements on the page, such as images.

 ### Imagery

 The main hero-image on the homepage has been included as it provides a simple combination to the bakery’s unique selling points – fresh, unique, prestige and quality.
 The brightly coloured fruits provide a vibrant energy, while the grey background adds depth to the overall website.

 The remaining images on the website are of paintings and drawings to provide character to the bakery.
 This also provides consistency of images throughout the website.

 Since La Boulangerie is a fictional bakery, the images on the gallery page were taken from free images websites.
 However, the idea is that the gallery will include images of the bakery’s outside and inside environment, its products, and its customers.
 These images will inform the user of the bakery’s ambience, environment, quality and tasty products, and satisfied customers.
 The gallery page may be updated on a regular basis to introduce new product images and brief descriptions.

 To add style and subtlety throughout the website, the border of all images have been rounded.
 All images on the website have “alt” attributes.
 This is to ensure accessibility of the website, and enhance ‘search engine optimisation’.
-It ensures there is a description of the image if it fails to load, and screen readers can describe the image to the user.
+It also ensures there is a description of the image if it fails to load, and screen readers can describe the image to the user.

 Image Links –